Lignana Gold Benefits and Studies

 Since the plant lignan SDG is converted into the mammalian lignans enterolactone and enterodiol directly within the colon, SDG is particularly effective in combating cancer of the colon.

-In a 1992 study, it was discovered that flaxseed ingestion produced anti carcinogenic lignans in the colon.
-This study determined that flaxseed decreases the risk for colon carcinogenesis.
-Following an injection of azoxymethane (to induce carcinogenesis) five groups of male rats were fed a high-fat diet with or without supplementation with flax meal for 4 weeks.
-In the colons of the supplemented groups, it was discovered that the total number of aberrant crypt and foci were significantly reduced by 41-53% and 48- 57% respectively.
-This suggests that consumption of flaxseed and its lignans may reduce the risk for colon carcinogenesis.
+In a 1992 study, it was discovered that flaxseed ingestion produced anti-carcinogenic lignans in the colon.
+Following an injection to induce carcinogenesis, five groups of male rats were fed a high-fat diet with or without supplementation with flax meal for 4 weeks.
+In the colons of the supplemented groups, the total number of aberrant crypt and foci were significantly reduced by 41–53% and 48–57% respectively.

 Diabetes

 Several studies at the University of Saskatchewan indicate that the lignan SDG from flaxseed can help prevent or significantly delay the development of diabetes.
-In a study with rats published in 2001, Dr. Prasad of the College of Medicine, Physiology Department, found that SDG reduced development of adult-onset (type 2) diabetes by 80 percent, and delayed the development of the disease significantly.
+In a study with rats published in 2001, Dr. Prasad of the College of Medicine found that SDG reduced development of adult-onset (type 2) diabetes by 80 percent, and delayed the development of the disease significantly.

-The finding of this study builds on Dr. Prasad's previously published studies involving two animal models of type 1 (juvenile) diabetes.
-These two studies showed that SDG reduced the development of type 1 diabetes by 71 and 75 percent respectively.
-Dr. Prasad has shown that both type 1 and type 2 diabetes are associated with oxidative stress (increase in toxic metabolites of oxygen known as oxygen free radicals).
-But because of SDG's potent antioxidant activity, its ingestion is effective in preventing and reducing the development of diabetes by reducing this oxidative stress.
-As a complex carbohydrate, lignans can help reduce blood sugar levels.
+These studies built on Dr. Prasad’s previously published studies involving two animal models of type 1 (juvenile) diabetes, which showed that SDG reduced the development of type 1 diabetes by 71 and 75 percent respectively.
+Dr. Prasad has shown that both types of diabetes are associated with oxidative stress, and SDG’s potent antioxidant activity is effective in preventing and reducing the development of diabetes by reducing this oxidative stress.

 Heart Disease

 It is well known that flax oil fights heart disease by lowering dangerous LDL cholesterol and triglycerides, and reducing the build-up of atherosclerotic plaque on artery walls.
-But now, evidence is revealing that SDG lignan in a concentrated form has an equal or greater effect in fighting heart disease.
+Now evidence reveals that SDG lignan in a concentrated form has an equal or greater effect.

-Researchers produced an extract from a flax meal consisting of 99% pure SDG which was fed (15 mg/kg body weight) to rabbits on a high cholesterol diet for a period of 8 weeks.
-Another group was also fed a high cholesterol diet but received no SDG treatment.
-After 8 weeks, it was discovered that the addition of SDG resulted in a 73% reduction in atherosclerotic plaques (fatty deposits) compared to the untreated rabbits.
-It was also noted that there was a 33% reduction in serum cholesterol and an increase in the "good" or protective cholesterol in the SDG-fed rabbits.
-This shows that flaxseed SDG is effective in reducing hypercholesterolemia atherosclerosis (hardening of the arteries due to high cholesterol).
+Researchers produced an extract from a flax meal consisting of 99% pure SDG and fed it to rabbits on a high cholesterol diet for 8 weeks.
+After 8 weeks, the addition of SDG resulted in a 73% reduction in atherosclerotic plaques compared to untreated rabbits.
+There was also a 33% reduction in serum cholesterol and an increase in the “good” or protective cholesterol in the SDG-fed rabbits.

 Kidney Disorders